UnGast/temperature-logger/backend/README.md

 <br>

-Configuration for emails used to send notifications.
+This configuration file defines the emails used to send notifications.
 To provide multiple emails, put multiple blocks of the following syntax in the configuration file.
 The dash (-) at the beginning of each block is mandatory.

 <br>